dodona-edu/dodona-edu.github.io/en/references/tested/exercise-config/index.md

 ## Linters

-When [adding support for a new programming language to TESTed](/en/references/tested/new-programming-language), it is also possible to configure a [linter](https://en.wikipedia.org/wiki/Lint_(software)) that TESTed will use for static code analysis when processing submission for that language.
+When [adding support for a new programming language to TESTed](/en/references/tested/new-programming-language), it is possible to configure a [linter](https://en.wikipedia.org/wiki/Lint_(software)) that TESTed will use for static code analysis when processing submission for that language.
 TESTed currently uses the following linters:

 | Language   | Linter                                                 |